vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Changing main file

-With generator `onCreateComplete` hook you can make changes to the project files.
+With generator methods you can make changes to the project files.
 The most usual case is some modifications to `main.js` or `main.ts` file: new imports, new `Vue.use()` calls etc.

-If you want just to add a new import to the main file, you can use `injectImports` API method.
-So, let's consider the case where we have created a `router.js` file via [templating](#creating-new-templates) and now we want to import this router to the main file.
+Let's consider the case where we have created a `router.js` file via [templating](#creating-new-templates) and now we want to import this router to the main file.
 We will use two Generator API methods: `entryFile` will return the main file of the project (`main.js` or `main.ts`) and `injectImports` serves for adding new imports to this file:

 ```js
 api.injectImports(api.entryFile, `import router from './router'`)
 ```

 Now, when we have a router imported, we can inject this router to the Vue instance in the main file.
-We will use `onCreateComplete` hook that is called when the files have been written to disk
+We will use `onCreateComplete` hook which is to be called when the files have been written to disk

 First, we need to read main file content with Node `fs` module (which provides an API for interacting with the file system) and split this content on lines: